 (3) Availability of e-Rad

 Basically, e-Rad operates 24 hours a day, 365 days a year, but may stop the service for system maintenance.
 This will be announced in advance on the portal site.

-7.5 Notes
+7.5 Operating instructions and notes